 Through the course of the film, she encounters several men.
-Each man represents a certain male archetype in the world and each one sets up certain expectations in the mind of the viewer and by extension, Cheryl’s mind too.
+Each man represents a certain male archetype in the world.
+Each one sets up certain expectations in the mind of the viewer and Cheryl alike.
 There’s the rural desert farmer who might be a sexual predator, but ends up offering hospitality and a meal with his wife.
 There’s the wise outdoorsman who comes across as an average guy, but gives sage advice on how she can do a better job of managing her supplies.
 At every point, Cheryl opts to trust and to hold a general assumption of good faith in the men she encounters.
 A decision which stands in deep contrast to the stance of antipathy and antagonism that defines contemporary feminism.

 Of course, there are men who do not operate on good faith and offer some insight into the fears and frustrations of women who seek to define their individualism.

 One of the more interesting scenes involves a journalist from a publication devoted to covering hobo culture.
 The writer is immediately fascinated by Cheryl and assumes that she is a hobo despite her protestations to the contrary.
 She’s just “taking a break”.
-He asks if she’s a feminist, to which she replies yes.
+He asks if she’s a feminist, to which she replies in the affirmative.
 In her defense, she explains that most women have responsibilities; they have children, they have lives.
-None of this dissuades the writer from fabricating his own story about her, but her defense of motherhood as an expression of the empowered woman is nothing short of revolutionary when measured against any feminist editorial you’ll find in the blogosphere.
+None of this dissuades the writer from fabricating his own story about her, but her defense of motherhood as an expression of the empowered woman is nothing short of revolutionary.

 The subject of sexual assault does arise as I expected it would, but it is handled very expertly.
 Cheryl encounters a couple of guys who fit a certain stereotype of redneck, beer swilling hillbillies.
 She offers them some of her water, but her fear and distrust is bursting off the screen.
 It is a powerful scene in two respects.
 It reveals her feelings of vulnerability, but at the same time reinforces the risk that life presents.
-All of the social media admonishment to “teach men not to rape” found throughout the internet is exposed as the empty farce that it is.
+All of the social media admonishment to “teach men not to rape” is exposed as empty farce.
 It simultaneously underscores the harsh reality that each woman is solely responsible for her own safety and that the world is inhabited by irrational people who lack a basic moral compass.
 It also serves as another reminder to the viewer that this reality does not preclude one’s ability to trust the goodness in others.

 On the flipside, the film portrays Cheryl as a woman with a sexual appetite.
 In one of the lighter scenes, the man who helps her organize herself questions the necessity of 21 condoms.
 Even if it represents Cheryl’s over preparedness, it reveals Cheryl’s willingness to follow the sexual path wherever it might lead.

 Thankfully, there is a scene of a consensual sex with the dreamy Michiel Huisman.
-When the overwhelming majority of feminist media is overflowing with hysteria around rape, it is a nice change of pace to simply have an adult portrait of a sovereign individual who has full agency, is in charge of her sexuality and freely gives herself to a man without the need for consent at each step.
-And she appears to enjoy it to boot.
+When the overwhelming majority of feminist media is overflowing with hysteria around rape, it is a nice change of pace to simply have an adult portrait of a sovereign individual who has full agency, and freely gives herself to a man without the need for consent at each step.
+She appears to enjoy it to boot.
 Women do in fact have sexual appetites and are fully capable of initiating sex.
 And often do.
 It would be awesome if feminist media were able to recognize this occasionally instead of constantly portraying women as hapless victims of a predatory male patriarchy.